dfontana/Cryptical/README.md

 ## How to run:
 See `main.go` for some commentary and examples.
 To try them out, first you need to `go get github.com/dfontana/Cryptical`, then swap in the function you want to run and call `go run main.go`.
 Easy peasy.

-#### Poloniex
-- Work out an MACD example for Poloniex historical.
-Can you get hours / days?
-- Add lookup logic for currency pairs to poloniex

 ## Dependencies:
 - github.com/gorilla/websocket
 - github.com/preichenberger/go-gdax